What’s the score?

 Launch in April 2012.

 Editors: Myriam Van Imschoot, Kristien Van den Brande, Tom Engels.

 Lay-out and programming: Stéphanie Vilayphiou & Alexandre Leray.

 walk+talk documents is a multimodal publication around Philipp Gehmacher’s walk+talk series.
 It includes annotated videos, multimodal essays on utterance and on space, and a text collection on practice.

-Contributors: Pieter Ampe, Antonia Baehr, Eleanor Bauer, Milli Bitterli, Boris Charmatz, Philipp Gehmacher, Sioned Huws, Mette Ingvartsen, Anne Juren, Daniel Linehan, Martin Nachbar, Chrysa Parkinson, Jeroen Peeters, Rémy Héritier, Alexander Schellow, Oleg Soulimenko and Meg Stuart.
+Contributors: Pieter Ampe, Antonia Baehr, Eleanor Bauer, Milli Bitterli, Erik Bryngelsson, Boris Charmatz, Philipp Gehmacher, Frédéric Gies, Sioned Huws, Mette Ingvartsen, Anne Juren, Anna Koch, Daniel Linehan, Martin Nachbar, Chrysa Parkinson, Jeroen Peeters, Rémy Héritier, Tove Sahlin, Alexander Schellow, Oleg Soulimenko, Meg Stuart and Jeremy Wade.